 I. Evolution of registration activities

-On December 31st, 2003, in Yugoslavia, there were 4610 registered and valid industrial designs, including 301 industrial designs entered in the national register and 4309 industrial designs registered through the Hague Agreement.
+On December 31st, 2005, in Serbia and Montenegro, there were 5523 registered and valid industrial designs, including 457 industrial designs in the national register and 5066 industrial designs registered through the Hague Agreement.

 II.
 Matters concerning the generation, reproduction, and distribution of industrial design documents and of secondary sources of industrial design information, i.e., official gazettes

-The Federal Intellectual Property Office (henceforward “Office”), on the basis of Industrial Design Law, publishes its official gazette, the Intellectual Property Journal.
+The Intellectual Property Office (henceforward “Office”), on the basis of Industrial Design Law, publishes its official gazette - The Intellectual Property Journal.
 The Intellectual Property Journal is published bimonthly, 6 times a year in 300 copies.

 The Intellectual Property Journal, in the part referring to industrial designs, is prepared by means of computer.
-Information from the Industrial Design database is transferred to text processor automatically, then minimal technical preparation follows and the text is sent to printing.
-The following information and bibliographical data concerning registered domestic and international Industrial Designs are published in the Intellectual Property Journal – registration number, application number, filing date, registration date, date of granted priority right, validity date, information on the holder of title, information about the design that has been registered.
+Information from Industrial Design data base are transferred to text processor automatically, then minimal technical preparation follows and the text is sent to printing.
+The following information and bibliographical data concerning registered domestic and international Industrial Design are published in the Intellectual Property Journal – registration number, application number, filing date, registration date, date of granted priority right, validity date, information on the holder of right, graphical appearance of the design.
 Industrial designs are published in grayscale technique.
-In 2003, 83 registered industrial designs were published.
+In 2005, 81 registered industrial designs were published.